 BEGINNER'S COURSES FAQ's

 We are based at Kent International Airport in Manston.
 There is plenty of parking available.
-For directions, please visit the 'Contact' page.

 Our beginner's courses take place throughout the year.
 The course involves 6 hours of tuition from 10:00 - 16:00.

 For those wanting to learn the basics, we offer a 1 day beginner's course and must be completed before you can join the club.
 If you have completed the beginner's course with another archery club you will need to show your certificate to us before you can join.
-If you have not shot for a while and would like to join the club, we may ask you to do an assessment to demonstrate that you know how to shoot safely.

 Yes, we accept anyone who is 12 years or older although we ask that anyone under the age of 18 is accompanied by an adult.